spellshape/cli/docs/docs/02-guide/04-blog/09-summary.md

 # Summary

-Congratulations on completing the Blog tutorial and building your first functional application-specific blockchain using Ignite and Cosmos SDK!
+Congratulations on completing the Blog tutorial and building your first functional application-specific blockchain using Spellshape and Cosmos SDK!
 This is a significant accomplishment, and you should be proud of the hard work and dedication you put into it.

-One of the great things about using Ignite is that it allows you to quickly generate most of the code for your app with just a few commands.
+One of the great things about using Spellshape is that it allows you to quickly generate most of the code for your app with just a few commands.
 This not only saves you time, but also provides a solid structure for you to build upon as you develop your app further.
 In this tutorial, you were able to create code for